 - Best Practices and Safety Rules

-Plasma cutters are alternative with great ease of use and better monetary returns.
+Plasma cutters are alternatives with great ease of use and better monetary returns.
 Mechanized Plasma cutters are effective in large metal cutting.
 They can cut electrical conducting metal, unlike Oxy-Acetylene (oxy-fuel) cutters.
 The cutting process is faster on carbon steel, stainless steel, and aluminum.

-What is a Plasma cutter
+What is a Plasma cutter?

 Adding heat/energy to compressed air or gas produces “Plasma”.
 This ionized state is also called the “fourth state of matter” penetrating through metals.
 Plasma cutters focus the ionized gas on the metal region weakening the atomic bond.
-The metal dissects because of concentrated discharge of ionized gas.
-The plasma gun uses a combination of nozzle-air pressure mechanism to control the arc.
+The metal dissects because of the concentrated discharge of ionized gas.
+The plasma gun uses a combination of nozzle-air pressure mechanisms to control the arc.

 One example to understand the process is “Lightning”.
-The electrical charges emitted by the lightning ionizes the gas present in the air.
+The electrical charges emitted by lightning ionizes the gas present in the air.
 The conductive rays manifest in the form of light and electrical charge.
 The Plasma cutter as a tool is fairly portable, consisting of simple mechanical units that mimic a normal weld gun.